tibbing/jwy-dlgflow-demo/README.md

 In [Step 1.
 Hello World](https://github.com/tibbing/jwy-dlgflow-demo/tree/steps/1.HelloWorld), you created your first Intent.
 When the user says **"My first intent"**, the bot replies with **"Hello world!"**.

 In this step, you will learn how to create a custom response using a fulfillment.
-A fulfillment is basically a way to create a dynamic response, based on the input phrase or question - instead of having pre-defined, static responses.
+A fulfillment is basically a way to create a response programmatically, based on the input phrase or question - instead of having pre-defined, static responses.

 ----